sal55/langs/pcl/readme.md

 On the latter point, it's designed to do ahead-of-time compilation only, and to do it quickly.

-(On my machine, pc.exe \[for fixed Win64 asm/exe/dll target\] builds from source in around 0.1 seconds, for some 18KLoC.
-I think I once estimated that building LLVM from source would take 6-12 hours on the same machine.)
+(On my machine, pc.exe \[for fixed Win64 asm/exe/dll target\] builds from source in around 0.07 seconds, for some 18KLoC.
+I don't know how long it would take to build LLVM from source on the same machine; my guess is that it's longer than 1/14th of a second.)

 ### Targets